-Convert a string from UTF-8 to a 32-bit fixed width representation as UCS-4, assuming valid UTF-8 input.
-This function does no error checking on the input.
+Convert a string from UTF-8 to a 32-bit fixed width representation as UCS-4.
+The function now performs error checking to verify that the input is valid UTF-8 (before it was documented to not do error checking).

 Return value: a pointer to a newly allocated UCS-4 string.
-This value must be freed with free().
+This value must be deallocated by the caller.